staff0rd/documentation/dotnet-api/reading-events.md

 ```

 > [!NOTE]
 > These methods also have an optional parameter which allows you to specify the `UserCredentials` to use for the request.
-If you don't supply any, the default credentials for the `EventStoreConnection` are used ([See Connecting to a Server - User Credentials](~/dotnet-api/connecting-to-a-server.md#user-credentials)).
+If you don't supply any, the default credentials for the `EventStoreConnection` are used ([see Connecting to a server - user credentials](~/dotnet-api/connecting-to-a-server.md#user-credentials)).

 ## StreamEventsSlice